benitakbritto/Replicated-Block-Store/README.md

 - `class LBNodeCommService`: used to identify server unavailability

 ## Durability
-We use a two phase strategy of writing to a temp file and atomic rename from temp to orginal file.
+We use a two phase strategy of writing to a temp file and atomic rename from temp to orginal file
 Source code: `src/blockstorage_server.cc`

 ## Crash Recovery Protocol